 Becoming Jesse James

-The outlaw Jesse Woodson James was born in Missouri on Sept.
-5, 1847.
+Jesse Woodson James was born in Missouri on September 5, 1847.
 This was around the same time and place where author Mark Twain would later set his picturesque novels about Tom Sawyer and Huckleberry Finn, though there wasn’t a lot of whitewashing and river rafting going on in the James family.

 Jesse James’ natural father, Robert, was a slave-owning Baptist preacher from Kentucky who was always looking for the next big score that would make him rich.